bpiwowar/pystk2/README.md

 - The assets are now downloaded in a "cache" directory (no more data package)
 - (project) races can be run in parallel (e.g. for Reinforcement Learning experiments)

 The current source code is based on the SuperTuxKart 1.4 branch.
+The PySTK changelog can be found [in this file](./CHANGELOG_PYSTK.md).

 ## Licence